-Suggested Study Steps

-- ▶ The BC-ADM® exam measures both - foundational knowledge such as interviewing and teaching techniques, but the major focus is on - clinical management: physical assessment, pharmacology, complications, and comorbidities.
+Suggested Study Steps ▶ The BC-ADM® exam measures both foundational knowledge I. Do a self-evaluation of current knowledge and skills in advanced diabetes such as interviewing and management to identify any gaps. teaching techniques, but the major focus is on clinical management: physical assessment, pharmacology, 2.
+Determine how complications, and to best fill those gaps in knowledge. comorbidities.